swbxyz/solar-data-playground/README.md

 ## ✅ Prerequisites

+- MSB: Install git (comes with xCode if MacOS) or install HomeBrew.
+- Try: git --version to see if it is already installed
 - Install Node JS
 - Clone this repository
 - Open it in your favorite text editor
 - Make sure you have a solar edge API key and site id
-- Navigate to top level directory and install dependencies
+- Navigate to top level directory and install dependencies using npm install

 ```sh
 npm install
 ```
+- MSB: results: (installed 9 packages, 1 package looking for funding - run 'npm fund' for details)

 - Optional: if you plan to make changes go ahead and checkout a new branch